lebsral/strawberry-r-via-spelling/README.md

 ### 6. Analysis Tools

-All analysis scripts use the Qwen3-4B tokenizer and support both thinking and non-thinking modes.
-See `docs/analysis.md` for details.
+All analysis scripts use the Qwen3-4B tokenizer and support only non-thinking mode.
+See `/docs/analysis.md` for details.

 #### Template Analysis (`src/analysis/template_analysis.py`)